Blackish-grey with white bill and frontal shield.

 |Present: All Year|

-The Coot is plump with a short tail and is similar to the larger Moorhen, which has a red bill and shield.
+The Coot is plump with a short tail and is similar to the smaller Moorhen, which has a red bill and shield.

 The Coot's plumage is sooty-grey, and its bill and frontal shield are white, though the bill can sometimes have a pink or yellow tinge to it.
 The legs and lobed toes are silvery-grey, but the sides of the legs are yellow-green, and just above the "knee" (really the ankle joint) is an orange-red "garter".